-“Being on the roster of teaching artists for AFL has been a blessing on many levels.
-In my time with them I have been presented with unique opportunities that have allowed me to grow as an artist, and as a person.
+Being on the roster of teaching artists for Arts for Learning has been a blessing on many levels.
+In my time with the organization I have been presented with unique opportunities that have allowed me to grow as an artist and as a person.
 Connecting with children through my art form allows more than just opportunities to create something.
-Those connections also help them discover their talents and potential.
-On a personal level, AFL has been a blessing.
+Those connections also help the children discover their talents and potential.
 As a teaching artist, I am working during school hours, which provides a nice income on a schedule that works for my family and gives me the flexibility to be creative outside of my work with children.

-Twenty-five years working with Arts For Learning (Young Audiences, Inc.) has taught me several vital lessons:
+Twenty-five years working with Arts for Learning has taught me several vital lessons:

-1. Students will always find ways to challenge what you thought you knew.
+- Students will always find ways to challenge what you thought you knew.
 This is a good thing that is not just true but crucial to grow as an artist.
 When you answer the call to teach you’ll be forced you to dig deeper, understand more, communicate better.
 All of which, by the way, will lift you to new levels in your creative endeavors.

-2. Success in performance is about you.
+- Success in performance is about you.
 Success in teaching is about your students.
 Do both and you’ll gain a sense of balance and connection with your community.